 I represented Gantala Press in the Invitation Programme for small publishers from countries with a developing book industry at this year’s Frankfurt Book Fair (Frankfurter Buchmesse), said to be the largest book fair in the world.
 To be honest, I applied to the program not knowing that the Buchmesse is more of a huge meeting place for publishers, rights managers, literary agents, and other publishing professionals to discuss the business of publishing — licenses, translation rights, distribution, etc. I had thought that it was primarily a book fair where we could sell our books to readers/consumers — a great way to reach Filipinos in Europe.
 It wasn’t.
 Publishers who go to Frankfurt bring only one or two or three sample copies of their books, to show or give away to prospective partners.

 Our group had a nice balance of women and men participants from Asia, Africa, and Latin America.
 We had a seminar on drafting a rights contract, as well as on book design.
 We also shared about the book industry in our respective countries, and what our presses do.
 Most of the Programme fellows are small/independent publishers like myself who do almost all of the work, from editing to designing books to selling them and providing invoices.
 One publisher keeps her stocks in her parents’ garage.
-But I think among the fellows this year, Gantala produces the smallest number of books (about 500-700 copies only).
-The others publish a minimum of 2,000 copies.
+But I think among the fellows this year, Gantala produces the smallest number of books (about 500-700 copies per title only).
+The others publish a minimum of 2,000 copies per title.

 Researching for my presentation, I learned — confirmed — that 88% of Filipino adults are literate, and in 2012, the Philippines imported almost USD 62 billion worth of books, mostly from the US, Canada, and UK!
 Data from 2014 indicates that the Philippines produces only 6,000 books per year, compared to Vietnam or Indonesia’s 24,000 titles per year.
 In short, there exists a huge gap between the supply of and demand for locally produced books in the country.
 (Data from here.)